 Comment quote feature

-After the quickly interview, the result of users’ feedback against my original assumption that sending quotes will motivate people, and reset the goal of this mobile application later on.
+After the quick interview, the result of users’ feedback against my original assumption that sending quotes will motivate people, and reset the goal of this mobile application later on.
 It turned out I focused on understanding the planner behavior in this researching to drive users’ self-discipline.
 (Before approaching the series of questions about planner habit, I asked users what drives them to complete tasks?
 The deadline and a sense of emergency do the work to drive their self-discipline.)
 During the interview process, I was surprised that in general people prefer to quickly record deadlines on mobile rather than writing them down on paper planner due to convenience.
 Based on user feedback and assumptions.
 This wireframe focuses more on the planner feature.
 I tended to design the wireframe with minimalist style and ignored the complicated schedule timeline.
-The primary style of these wireframes keeps look straightforward with a single editing button.
+The primary style of these wireframes keeps looking straightforward with a single editing button.

 If writing processing is a way to clarify thoughts in mind and typing deadline on mobile is a way to remember - the writing behavior falls into a mental model of “thinking”, and the typing behavior falls into a mental model of “memorizing” Users in thinking mood needs to clarify information in detail and organize them with orders.
 On the other hand, users in memorizing mood need a medium to assist them by reminding them.
 It makes sense why users prefer their mobile planner to be simple and quick.